ahmedmmesmail/KiloProject/Phase 1/NoteRex/README.md

 - 📝 Add & delete notes with instant sync
 - ☁️ Cloud persistence — notes never lost
 - 🌗 Auto Dark/Light mode

+**Color Choice 💚:**
+Green was selected to reflect clarity, calmness, and productivity — making it ideal for a notes application.
+The green palette reinforces focus and gives the interface a clean, refreshing feel during long writing or organizing sessions.